-In its second year the YIP at the University of Stanford served 82 at-risk boys.
+In its second year, the YIP at the University of Stanford served 82 at-risk boys.
 The boys who participated were chosen from middle schools in underprivileged communities including East Palo Alto and East San Jose.
-The middle schools chosen with help from the San Francisco 49ers, the FLY Program (Fresh Lifelines for Youth) and the district offices of Senator Dianne Feinstein included the 49ers Academy, Willow Oaks, Luther Burbank, and Clyde L. Fischer.
-A recent survey of developmental assets among Palo Alto youth indicate that 18 percent of fifth-graders are considered “vulnerable or at risk.”
+The middle schools were chosen with help from the San Francisco 49ers, the FLY Program (Fresh Lifelines for Youth), and the district offices of Senator Dianne Feinstein included the 49ers Academy, Willow Oaks, Luther Burbank, and Clyde L. Fischer.
+A recent survey of developmental assets among Palo Alto youth indicates that 18 percent of fifth-graders are considered “vulnerable or at risk.”
 That number jumps to 32 percent of middle-school students and 47 percent of high school students.

 Given that Founder Riki Ellison played for the San Francisco, 49ers winning three super bowls in the 1980s with their iconic teams, this program was the result of, especially strong partnerships.
 The Stanford YIP has the support of the San Francisco, 49ers Academy and includes Stanford Athletic Director Bob Bowlsby, Stanford Head Coach, David Shaw, San Francisco, 49ers Head Coach, Jim Harbaugh, and other representatives from the 49ers.